 - Get a friend to fill out his or her shot record and make your appointments together.
-Choose a certain day each year that is at the beginning of the flu season to get your flu shots. - Encourage the members of your household to get immunized, especially those between 6 months and 5 years old and those over 65.
-This will help keep them healthy which will, in turn, help keep you healthy too.
+Choose a certain day each year that is at the beginning of the flu season to get your flu shots. - Encourage all the members of your household to get immunized.
+This will help keep them healthy, which will, in turn, help keep you healthy too.